SQL Server Maintenance Solution

 Specify the physical blocksize in bytes.

-The BlockSize option in DatabaseBackup use the BLOCKSIZE option in the SQL Server BACKUP command.
+The BlockSize option in DatabaseBackup uses the BLOCKSIZE option in the SQL Server BACKUP command.

 BufferCount